Costs of Life Insurance For Smokers (Men and Women)

 • American General - $424 per month

-• Genworth Life - $387 per month
+• Genworth Life - $387 monthly

 • Liberty Life - $310 per month

-• Transamerica Occidental - $418 per month
+• Transamerica Occidental - $418 monthly

 • West Coast Life - $475 per month